706f6c6c7578/eob/README.md

 Email Notifications : Subscribers receive encrypted emails with the new onion address and validity details.

 Tor Integration : Built-in support for the Tor network ensures anonymity for both server and client.

+The repository contains an aes folder, which includes a small utililty do decrypt the automatic messages send by the server.